kmgallahan/Style-as-Code/docs/index.md

 ## What you get here

-This project provides 3 things to help developers get started with EditorConfigs :
+This project provides 3 things to help developers get started with EditorConfigs:

 * [Guidance](EditorConfigs/index.md) on EditorConfig files
 * Information about code style [best practices](Best_Practices/index.md)